- About Us

 Darren, Lynn, Teresa, Ben, Anita, Jason, Kristina, Sarah, Naomi, Timea and Michael make up our dedicated team of Project Workers who support the clients who are staying overnight in the shelter.
 They complete assessments and support plans as well as assisting clients to look towards future housing options.

 Mel Jones - Kitchen Supervisor

 Mel runs the kitchen and prepares delicious meals for the clients both in the night shelter and Day Centre.
 She is focused on healthy eating, runs cooking workshops and offers clients work experience in the kitchen under her supervision.
 She is also very sporty and so is the obvious person to lead our sports workshops.

 Jane is responsible for all of the administrative duties which relate to the smooth running of the organisation.
 She does everything from ordering pens to making sure that everyone is paid and everything else in between!

 The Board of Trustees

 Overseeing the whole organisation is the board of trustees whose role is to ensure that YRP is run in accordance with The Charities Commission guidelines.
 The Board members are:

-Beryl Keeley - Chairwoman - Beryl has been a Woking resident for a number of years.
+Beryl Keeley - Chairperson - Beryl has been a Woking resident for a number of years.
 She works in London and her walk to the office has often provided a reminder of homelessness.
 Beryl is keen to make a difference where she can and so became a trustee of The York Road Project.

 William Hammond - Treasurer - Bill lives in Woking and works in London.
 He has a very busy life and claims that he used to have some hobbies but now has a wife, two children and a full time job - he does sometimes have some spare time on a Sunday between 2 and 2.15pm!